Trump reveals where and when he will meet Putin for Ukraine peace talks

 The meeting between the two leaders will be the first US-Russia summit since 2021

-Donald Trump has said he will meet with Russian President Vladimir Putin next Friday to discuss the war in Ukraine.
+Donald Trump has said he will meet with Russian President Vladimir Putin on Friday to discuss the war in Ukraine.

-Putin is expected to use the summit to set out Russia's demands for a ceasefire deal.
+Putin is expected to use the talks to set out Russia's demands for a ceasefire deal.

 Speaking to reporters at the White House on Friday, Mr Trump admitted any peace deal may involve “some swapping of territories”.